aisingapore/PeekingDuck/docs/source/tutorials/03_peaking_duck.rst

 video started.
 The sample screenshot below shows:

-   * there are currently 3 cars on-screen
+   * the count that there are currently 3 cars on-screen
-   * the cumulative maximum number of cars "seen" was 5
+   * the cumulative maximum number of cars "seen" previously was 5
    * the cumulative minimum number of cars was 1

    .. figure:: /assets/tutorials/ss_highway_cars.png